dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2558: Death penalty debates invoke human rights concerns.
+### T2558: Some view the death penalty as a human rights violation with risks of wrongful executions.

 |Support|
 |---|